abu-compbio/netcentric/README.md

 ...
 ```

 The file is located at data/binary_matrices_all_genes_ep_mutation_filtered/ directory.
 Each row is a TCGA patient id and each column is a gene.
 The matrix contains 1 if the gene is mutated in the corresponding patient.
-Here, we only provide the mutation marix  for COADREAD.
+Here, we only provide the mutation matrix  for COADREAD.

 ```bash
 	patients	A1BG	A1CF	A2M ...